Toshio Matsumoto

 Toshio Matsumoto (松本 俊夫, Matsumoto Toshio) (25 March 1932 – 12 April 2017) was a Japanese film director and video artist.

 Early life

-Matsumoto was born in Nagoya, Aichi Prefecture, Japan and graduated from Tokyo University in 1955.
+Matsumoto was born in Nagoya, Aichi Prefecture, Japan and graduated from the University of Tokyo in 1955.

 Career

 Matsumoto’s first short was Ginrin, which he made in 1955.

-His most famous film is his first one: Funeral Parade of Roses (Bara no soretsu).
+His most famous film is his first one: Funeral Parade of Roses (Bara no Sōretsu).
 The film was loosely inspired by Oedipus Rex, featuring a transgender woman (portrayed by Peter) trying to move up in the world of Tokyo Hostess clubs.

 Matsumoto published many books of photography and was a professor and dean of Arts at the Kyoto University of Art and Design.
 There, he taught experimental filmmaker Takashi Ito.
 He was also president of the Japan Society of Image Arts and Sciences.
 In the early 1980s he taught at the Kyushu Institute of Art and Design (Kyushu Geijutsu Koka Daigaku).